FFTYYY/YText/mydoc/introduction.md

 ## Abstract

-Each concept node has another property "abstracts", which is a list of abstract nodes (can be empty).
+Each concept node has another property "abstract", which is a list of abstract nodes (can be empty).
 As mentioned before, abstract nodes are roots of an intermediate tree.
-Therefore, the "abstracts" property allows we write a new article which ties at the current node.
+Therefore, the "abstract" property allows us to write a new article which ties at the current node.

 The use of abstract can be quite flexible.
 For example, it can be used to write footnotes and sidenotes (the way of rendering it is up to our implementation).